backstage/backstage/docs/permission/permission-framework-for-plugin-authors.md

     });
 ```

 **Important:** Notice that we are passing an extra `resourceRef` object, containing the `id` of the todo we want to authorize.

-In order to be able to take such a decision, the permission policy should have access to the "entity" object, which in this case is the `todo` item that needs to be changed.
-Unfortunately, the permission policy function doesn't have such argument, since the only data exposed to the function are the request (containing the policy) and
-the user (performing the action).

-This is a special case, called _Conditional Decision_.
+This enables decisions based on characteristics of the resource, but it's important to note that to enable authorizing multiple resources at once, **the resourceRef is not passed to PermissionPolicy#handle**.
+Instead, policies must return a _conditional decision_.

-Before diving into the extra steps needed for supporting such a case, let's go back to the permission policy's function used by your adopters and try to authorize our new permission.
+Before diving into the extra steps needed for supporting conditional decisions, let's go back to the permission policy's handle function used by your adopters and try to authorize our new permission.

 Let's edit `packages/backend/src/plugins/permission.ts`